MichaelLangbein/tdl2/backend/data/wiki/math/probability.md

 There is an abundance of ready made probability distributions to chose from, covering virtually all important situations.
 But care must be taken when deciding which distribution to apply to a certain problem.

-\paragraph{The Bernoulli family} based on modelling a series of coin-tosses.
+**The Bernoulli family** based on modelling a series of coin-tosses.

     - Bernoulli: heads or tails?
     - Binominal: k heads in n trials